HESA Student Record 2013/14 - Financial SupportFinancialSupport

 HESA Student Record 2013/14

 return to field list

-If all students at the provider (or all students on the course on which the student for whom data is being returned is studying) are given the same in-kind award, and there is no differentiation based on individual circumstance, it is considered as a cost that is built into the course fee, and should therefore be excluded.
+Only financial support provided in relation to the student's programme of study should be included.
+If all students on a particular course are given the same in-kind award, and there is no differentiation based on individual circumstance, it is considered this a cost that is built into the course fee, and should therefore be excluded.
 Forms of support that are available to all students (even if not utilised by all) and are not awarded differentially based on individual circumstance should not be included in the Financial Support entity.

 If a particular FinancialSupport.FINTYPE is not received by the student, the FinancialSupport.FINTYPE and associated FinancialSupport.FINAMOUNT need not be returned, i.e. there is no need to return a null or zero FinancialSupport.FINAMOUNT for FinancialSupport.FINTYPEs the student is not in receipt of.
 The schema will prevent this.